Wolfgang Diewerge: Nazi propagandist

-Profiling in anti-Semitic public relations: The Cairo Process
+Profiling in antisemitic public relations: The Cairo Process

-Wilhelm van Meeteren, the head of the Siemens Cairo branch and president of the German Association in Cairo, had published an anti-Semitic brochure there in mid-1933 entitled "The Jewish Question in Germany".
+Wilhelm van Meeteren, the head of the Siemens Cairo branch and president of the German Association in Cairo, had published an antisemitic brochure there in mid-1933 entitled "The Jewish Question in Germany".
 Thereupon, the Jewish businessman Umberto Jabès, with the support of the Ligue Internationale Contre l'Antisémitisme (LICA, i.e. the International League against Anti-Semitism), had sued van Meeteren for damages for insult.
 The trial was to take place before a so-called Mixed Court, an Egyptian body for the settlement of legal disputes involving foreigners.
 On August 30, 1933, a discussion of the upcoming trial took place at the Foreign Office in Berlin's Wilhelmstraße, to which representatives of the Ministry of Propaganda were also invited.
 The young lawyer Diewerge was commissioned by this ministry to "prepare the ground" for the legal dispute.

-Disturbed by the news that Jabès had won the internationally renowned Parisian lawyer Henri Torrés as his legal representative, the German Foreign Ministry initially pursued a cautious strategy and tried to keep the subject out of public debate in particular.
+Disturbed by the news that Jabès had won the internationally renowned Parisian lawyer Henry Torrès as his legal representative, the German Foreign Ministry initially pursued a cautious strategy and tried to keep the subject out of public debate in particular.
 Diewerge, on the other hand, sent a ten-page report to the Foreign Office on 29 September 1933 entitled "Press Support for the Cairo Trial", which, on the contrary, aimed to exploit the trial as publicly as possible.
 Diewerge drafted a detailed public relations strategy for this.
 He named media, target groups and costs and proposed a uniform label under which the trial would appear in the Nazi press: "Cairo Jewish Trial".
 According to him, the entire plan was coordinated in detail with the national group leader of the NSDAP in Egypt, Alfred Hess (Rudolf Hess' brother).
 The aim of the projected press work was clear from an enclosed sample text entitled "International Jewish Conspiracy against Germany in Egypt Revealed".
 Diewerge also immediately made public use of this sample text: for a lecture on October 5, 1933, on the radio and an article in the Völkischer Beobachter, which was largely identical to the text and appeared on October 6.
 Furthermore, he sent the text via the lawyer of confidence of the German legation in Cairo to selected Arabic and French-language newspapers in Cairo in order to generate the desired press response in Egypt as well.
 Among other things, he arranged for the newspaper La Liberté, which is close to the Egyptian King Fu'ad I, to publish an interview with Goebbels on the day of the trial.